7 Ways To Reduce Bruising and Swelling after Breast Reduction Surgery

 Your plastic surgeon will prescribe you a list of medications after your breast reduction surgery.
 This includes pain medication to manage discomfort and medications like Arnica and Arginaid that reduce bruising and swelling.
 Arnica is a herb that grows in Siberia and Central Europe.
 It exists in both tablet and gel form and has been known to reduce bruising and swelling following surgery.
 Arginaid is an oral supplement containing Vitamin C, E, and Zinc.
 It has a unique nutritional combination that encourages wound healing after your breast mammaplasty.

-Other frequently asked questions about bruising and swelling following breast reduction surgery:
+FAQ’s about bruising and swelling following breast reduction surgery

 When should I start worrying about my bruises and swellings after breast reduction surgery?